kaykay-dv/pocketsearch/docs/schemas.md

     body=Text(index=True)
 ```

-We now create a new index and copy all existing data to the new index:
+Using the **index_name** option, we copy the contents from the old index table to the new index table:

 ```Python
 with PocketReader(index_name="document",db_name="legacy.db",schema=self.Article) as reader: